saikrishna91new/azure_learning/AzurePIMAccess.md

 Privileged identity management - we can give access for specifc groups aor users agains specific resources based on setting and just in time access

+there are two types of groups in pim:

+1> Role-assignable 2> Non-Role-assignable

+1> Role assignale :
+who can manage : Global administator , Privileged role administrator and group owner can manage the group and no user can't change the credential of the active group memebers its helps only owner can manage and prevent admin to higher privileged acess with out going to a request

+2> Non- Role -assignable:
+who can manage: exchange administrator, group administrator, user administrator, and can change the roles and credetials of active members
+It is help fule for help desk adminstrators and user administrators